gitlocalize/docs/about.md

 ![GitHub based workflow](/assets/img/about/flow.png)

-Once you integrate your repo with GitLocalize, it pulls the target files to its platform and makes them instantly translatable.
-It also begins to keep track of any changes between the original and translation files so you can update with ease.
+Once you integrate your repo with GitLocalize, it pulls the target files to its platform and makes them translatable.
+It also begins to track any changes between the original and translation files so you can update with ease.

 After translating your file, simply send a review request to your team to discuss the updates as you would normally do with a pull request.
 Once it is reviewed and approved, you can send a pull request back to the repository.
 Each user's contribution on GitLocalize becomes their commit on the repository.